xanderstevenson/community-content-pipeline/README.md

 **Upload your article or blog in .docx format**
 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/create-file.png?raw=true" width=900 /></p>

 At the bottom of the page, comment and commit to the 'main' branch.
-This will start a workflow to create a folder called 'mp3s' in the same directory and place the mp3 there.
+This will start a workflow to create a folder with all your files, including a sub-folder called 'mp3s', where it will place the MP3.

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/comment-commit.png?raw=true" width=500 /></p>

-It will first convert the .docx to .txt, removing all images, empty lines and URLs.
-Then it will convert the .txt to an MP3.
-You will have your orignal .docx, a .txt. file and the MP3, which will be located in a sub-folder it has created, called 'mp3s', in your new directory.
+**Details:** It will create your project folder and 'mp3s' sub-folder, if they do not already exist.
+It will convert the .docx to .txt using the docxtotxt library, removing all images, empty lines and URLs.
+Then it will convert the .txt to an MP3 using gTTs.
+If you change your .docx and re-upload, it will overwrite the .txt MP3.
+During this process, the .docx file you've upploaded is copied into the project folder and the original is deleted from the repo.

 </br>